 There are many issues that might cause problems with your cockatiels eyes.
 Poor nutrition, an infection or injury are the most common problems when it comes to eye healthcare with your cockatiel.

-Mites can also damage your cockatiel's feet as well a Vitamin A deficiency.
+Mites can also damage your cockatiel's eyes as well a Vitamin A deficiency.

 If you suspect your cockatiel has an eye infection, It is likely that your vet will prescribed Polysporin eye drops, but you should consult the vet first.
 If they want to test what type of bacteria is causing the infection, the eye drops will nullify the test.